 - Remove the Rib pieces from the pressure cooker and place on a cutting board (keep the sauce in the pot!!).
 Using tongs and a fork, remove all of the meat from the bones, it should just fall off.
 Place the meat back in the Instant Pot and mix back into the sauce.
 As you are mixing, break up the meat.
 Again, this should be very easy to do, all I needed was my metal tongs to accomplish this.

 - Now that your meat has cooked, it's time to cook the rice.
 In a clean pressure cooker pot, add the rinsed rice and water with a pinch of salt and stir together.
 Put the lid in place and close the steam vent.
 Set to Pressure Cook HIGH for 7 minutes.
 Once done, allow the pressure to naturally release for 10 minutes and then release the rest of the steam manually.
-Fluff the rice with a fork and then add the lime zest, 2 tbsp lime juice, cilantro and another pinch of salt if desired.
+Fluff the rice with a fork and then add the lime zest, 2 tablespoon lime juice, cilantro and another pinch of salt if desired.
 Stir together to make sure all the flavors combine.
 Taste the rice to see if it has enough lime flavor and add more if needed.

 - Place your flour tortillas on a plate and cover with a damp paper towel.
 Microwave for 30-60 seconds to make them easier to roll.
 On each tortilla, place a row of pork, a row of rice, a row of cabbage and sprinkle with peanuts.
 Roll up into a burrito and enjoy!